Universal non-equilibrium states at the fractional quantum Hall edge: Noise power

-Substituting expression (\ref{chi-res}) back in Eq.\ (\ref{corr-non-eq}) and then in Eq.\ (\ref{noise-int}) I arrive at the result $S_{\rm bs} \propto \langle I\rangle^{2\delta-1}$, so that comparing it to Eq.\ (\ref{temp-eq}) I indeed get the behavior (\ref{noise-res}) independently of the scaling dimension $\delta$.
+Substituting expression (\ref{chi-res}) back in Eq.\ (\ref{corr-non-eq}) and then in Eq.\ (\ref{noise-int}) I arrive at the result $S_{\rm bs} \propto \langle I\rangle^{2\delta-1}$, so that comparing it to Eq.\ (\ref{temp-eq}) I indeed get the behaviour (\ref{noise-res}) independently of the scaling dimension $\delta$.
+Note that the exponent $2\delta-1$ in the relation between the noise $S_{\rm bs}$ and current $\langle I\rangle$ is the same as in the relation between the current and the voltage bias $\Delta\mu$.
+This fact could be qualitatively understood from the following argument.
+Both quantities (current and noise) are determined by the quasi-particle correlation functions.
+In both cases these correlation functions have the same scaling dictated by the orthogonality catastrophe, while the energy scale at which it is cut-off is different.
+It is given by bias or temperature at equilibrium (see Eq.\ (\ref{cf-eq})), and it is proportional to the current for the non-equilibrium correlation function (see Eq.\ (\ref{chi-res})).

 An important remark is in order.
 Note that scaling of the backscattering noise power with the voltage bias at the injection QPC, $S_{\rm bs}\propto\Delta\mu^{(2\delta-1)^2}$, differs from scaling of the current (\ref{curr}) or of the equilibrium noise (\ref{temp-eq}).
 This means that it would be easier to experimentally distinguish different but close values of $\delta$ given by different effective models by measuring this non-equilibrium scaling.
+The experiment for measuring non-equilibrium scaling should be performed as in Ref.~[\onlinecite{twoqpcs}] (see Fig.~\ref{conc}) but for different distances between two QPCs, so that both non-equilibrium scaling at short distances and equilibrium scaling at long distances are detected.

-One may think that the behavior of the effective temperature found above is only specific of a particular QPC-based detection scheme.
-Therefore I also show that a QD-based detection scheme leads to exactly the same result, see Supplementary materials \cite{heiblum,our-qd-Jura,glazman-deep-hole}.
-Moreover, one can speculate that such behavior is quite general for the situation of a weakly coupled thermometer.
+One may think that the universal behaviour of the effective temperature found above is only specific of a particular QPC-based detection scheme.
+Therefore, I also show that a QD-based detection scheme leads to exactly the same result (see Sec.\ \ref{lbr}).
+Moreover, one can speculate that such behaviour is quite general for the situation of a weakly coupled thermometer.
 Indeed, such thermometer requires long time to measure the effective temperature and therefore it should be sensitive only to the long time asymptotic of the correlation functions at the edge, while the latter depend only on the average current in the universal manner, see Eq.\ (\ref{chi-res}).